TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/getting-started-python.md

 title: Creating Python gRPC Server
 ---

 In the realm of API integration, establishing seamless connections between services is paramount.
-This tutorial embarks on a journey to explore the integration of a Python gRPC server with Tyk Gateway.

-Understanding the fundamentals of gRPC server implementation is crucial, especially when integrating with a gateway solution like Tyk.
+Understanding the fundamentals of gRPC server implementation is crucial, especially when integrating with a Gateway solution like Tyk.
 This tutorial aims to provide practical insights into this process, starting with the basic principles of how to implement a Python gRPC server that integrates with Tyk Gateway.

-**Why focus on this integration?**

-- **Foundational Understanding**: We'll explore the mechanics of gRPC server implementation, providing a solid foundation for further exploration.

-- **Practical Application**: Gain hands-on experience in building and deploying a Python gRPC server integrated with Tyk Gateway.

-- **Enhanced Capabilities**: Unleash the full potential of Tyk Gateway by harnessing the flexibility and power of gRPC services.

-In this tutorial, our focus is on laying the groundwork:
+## Objectives

+By the end of this tutorial, you will be able to implement a gRPC server that will integrate with Tyk Gateway, setting the stage for further exploration in subsequent parts:

-- Establishing the necessary tools, Python libraries, and gRPC service definition for implementing a gRPC server that integrates with Tyk Gateway.
+- Establishing the necessary tools, Python libraries and gRPC service definition for implementing a gRPC server that integrates with Tyk Gateway.
 - Developing a basic gRPC server that echoes the request payload to the console, showcasing the core principles of integration.
 - Configuring Tyk Gateway to interact with our gRPC server, enabling seamless communication between the two services.

-A second tutorial, will expand upon this foundation by enhancing our gRPC server with additional functionality.
-Specifically, we'll delve into developing a custom authentication plugin to handle HMAC signed requests.

-By the end of this tutorial, you will be able to implement a gRPC server that will integrate with Tyk Gateway, setting the stage for further exploration in subsequent parts.

 Before implementing our first gRPC server it is first necessary to understand the service interface that defines how Tyk Gateway integrates with a gRPC server.

 ## Tyk gRPC Service Interface

-The *Dispatcher* service, defined in the [coprocess_object.proto](TODO) file, contains the *Dispatch* RPC method, invoked by Tyk Gateway to request remote execution of gRPC plugins.
+The *Dispatcher* service, defined in the [coprocess_object.proto](https://github.com/TykTechnologies/tyk/blob/master/coprocess/proto/coprocess_object.proto) file, contains the *Dispatch* RPC method, invoked by Tyk Gateway to request remote execution of gRPC plugins.
 Tyk Gateway dispatches accompanying data relating to the original client request and session.
 The service definition is listed below:

 ```protobuf
 service Dispatcher {